Learn the basics of the stock market, including types of stocks, market functions, and key terms relevant to new investors.

 Stocks known for paying consistent dividends, appealing to investors seeking income.

-The share market, also called the equity market, is a platform where investors buy and sell stocks.
-It connects companies seeking capital with investors looking to invest.
+The share market, also known as the equity market, is a platform where investors buy and sell stocks.
+It connects companies seeking capital with individuals and institutions looking to invest.

 In India, the two main stock exchanges are: